bchiang7/v4/src/content/projects/PersonalWebsiteV3/index.md

   - SCSS
   - JS
   - Github Pages
+show: 'false'
 ---

-Third iteration of my personal website.
+Third iteration of my personal website built with Jekyll and hosted on Github Pages.